 Medical billing fraud happens across the nation every day.
-It takes a long time to catch fraud, and health care fraud costs taxpayers and private agencies millions yearly.
+It takes a long time to catch fraud, and healthcare fraud costs taxpayers and private agencies millions yearly.

-Fortunately, there are ways to identify and prevent medical billing fraud in your business.
+Fortunately, there are ways to identify and prevent medical billing fraud and abuse in your business.
 Make sure that you report fraud as soon as you find it, no matter how much or how long ago it was.
 That is the best way to protect yourself from liability.

 The Four Types of Medical Billing Fraud

 There are four main types of medical billing fraud that insurance providers and medical practices experience: excessive billing, upcoding, falsified records, and billing for unnecessary treatment.
 We’ll cover how to identify and prevent these types of fraud.

 It is sometimes easier for a medical professional to bill treatments or appointments separately.
 Sometimes they bill too many times for these treatments.